 Water Resistance

 The Arc'teryx Beta SL performed outstandingly well in every water protection lab test conducted.
-It also kept testers dry in the gnarliest weather, even over a multi-day camping trip in a tropical storm.
+It also kept testers dry in the gnarliest weather, even over a multi-day climbing trip deep in the Chilean backcountry.
 The 3L Gore-Tex prevented water from penetrating the fabric, and the large helmet-compatible hood is fully adjustable, providing some of the best coverage in our test suite.
 This one also stayed the driest for the longest in our lab tests.
 Sealed zippers prevented water from getting in, keeping underlayers and valuables like phones and keys dry in our pockets.
 We did not find any weak spot whatsoever; the Beta SL is the best for those looking to get out in the worst squalls in continually wet climates.

 The Beta SL is the jacket we recommend for those willing to invest in a jacket whose 3-layer Gore-tex construction will keep you dry and comfortable during extended periods of precipitation.